-Dr. Heidi Weinhold graduated from Southwest College of Naturopathic Medicine in Arizona and chose to return to her home state of Pennsylvania to care for her father who had been recently diagnosed with Alzheimer’s Disease.
+Dr. Heidi Weinhold graduated from Sonoran University of Health Sciences in Arizona and chose to return to her home state of Pennsylvania to care for her father who had been recently diagnosed with Alzheimer’s Disease.
 Moving back to Pennsylvania at the time meant practicing naturopathic medicine in a pre-licensed state.
 “When I returned home, I was frustrated that my doctorate was not recognized in Pennsylvania.”

 Dr. Weinhold turned her frustration into positive energy by channeling it to advocacy and licensing NDs in Pennsylvania.